-6.1.6 Overheads and depreciation
+6.1.5 Overheads and depreciation

-We have allocated a share of FRNSW's fixed costs to false alarm attendance, as set out in Table 6.2 .
-Based on the CIE's analysis, the average efficient overheads and deprecation is \$54 per incident.
+We have allocated a share of FRNSW's fixed costs to false alarm attendance, as set out in Table 6.2.
+Based on the CIE's analysis, the average efficient overheads and deprecation is \$66 per incident.
+This is higher than the estimate in the Draft Report due to the inclusion of recurrent costs of the ESCAD system.